EricRob/IntelligentDiagnosis/README.md

 `image_bin_dir` directory specified in the configuration.
 All issue encountered in creating image binaries are detailed in the `err_csv` specified in the configuration (error\_list.csv by default).

-Six condition binary files are created for running recurrence_lstm:
+Depending on if the set hyperparameter was specified, a maximum of six condition binary files can be created for running recurrence_lstm:
 * recurrence_train.bin
 * recurrence_valid.bin
 * recurrence_test.bin